Culturally Grounded Wellness App for Postpartum Mothers

 04 / Research Methodology

-To explore our problem space, we conducted a literature review, qualitative data analysis, competitive analysis, and expert interviews to build a contextual understanding of our users' needs.
+We conducted a literature review, qualitative data analysis, competitive analysis, and expert interviews to explore the broader problem space and to build a contextual understanding of our users' needs.

 1. Literature Review